 So with each one of my workouts, I start out with about twenty minutes on an elliptical, or stairclimber.
 I work on getting a good sweat going before I hit the weights.

-Anyway, I hope you have gained some valuable information from this review, and if you would like to take a closer look, you can see the Bowflex Max Trainer M5 here.
+Anyway, I hope you have gained some valuable information from this review, and if you would like to take a closer look, click the image below.
 You will be redirected to the Bowflex website where you can browse and make a purchase if you are ready to do so.